Weekend Sunrise: History

 In November 2011, Adam Boland was appointed executive producer of the program.
 Boland overhauled the program introducing a new format, a number of new segments and new regulars.
-These changes were scheduled to introduced on 5 November 2011, however due an apparent server crash, the program was canceled at the last minute.
+These changes were scheduled to introduced on 5 November 2011, however due an apparent server crash, the program was cancelled at the last minute.
 The relaunch took place the following day as a result.

 In September 2012, executive producer Adam Boland announced that the show would extend to three hours on Saturday from October.
 Boland finished with the Seven Network in February 2013 to later join Network Ten.
 Sunrise executive producer Michael Pell replaced Boland.
 In June 2013, Melissa Doyle announced that she would be leaving Sunrise for a national network role, with Samantha Armytage replacing her.
 Monique Wright initially replaced Armytage on Weekend Sunrise, but it was not until February 2014 in which Wright was made a permanent co-host on the show.

 In February 2016, Angela Cox joined and filled-in for Monique Wright as co-host of the show whilst she was on maternity leave.
 At the same time, Sally Bowrey joined the show as entertainment and social media presenter.
 On 4 March 2016, Weekend Sunrise held a Parathon, to raise funds to send athletes to the 2016 Paralympic Games.
 The program included appearances from stars of Home and Away, My Kitchen Rules and Saturday Disney, as well as performances from Samantha Jade and Russell Morris and was extended to midday.
 It raised over $1.6 million.
 In December 2016, Angela Cox returned to Weekend Sunrise to cover news whilst Sally Bowrey was on maternity leave.
 In July 2017, Bowrey returned to the show as news presenter.

 In December 2017, after twelve years in the role, O'Keefe resigned, citing his desire to spend more time with his family on weekends.
 Basil Zempilas was announced as his replacement.
 In September 2019, Zempilas stepped down as regular host of Weekend Sunrise, citing a desire to spend more time with his family in Perth.
 Matt Doran was named as his replacement; he appeared as a regular co-presenter for the first time on 12 October.

-Simon Reeve made his last on air appearance on Weekend Sunrise in May 2020 before Seven made him redundant in June 2020.
-Reeve would later sue Seven over his axing.
+Simon Reeve made his last on air appearance on Weekend Sunrise in May 2020 before the Seven Network made him redundant in June 2020.
+Reeve would later sue the network over his axing.

+Weekend Sunrise moved to South Eveleigh on 29 July 2023, after the last broadcast in Martin Place on 23 July 2023.
+With this change, the show received a new logo.

+In November 2024, Matt Doran announced he was leaving Weekend Sunrise to focus on family and pursue other opportunities.
+Doran’s final show was on 8 December 2024.
+US Bureau Chief David Woiwod was announced days later as the replacement of Doran as co-host.
+Woiwod's first show was on 14 December 2024.